GimleLarpes/potatoFX/README.md

 Shader with tools for advanced color correction and grading.
 - White Balance adjustment
 - Brightness and saturation adjustment
-- Levels adjustment and tinting
+- Shadows / midtones / highlights and tinting
 - Adjustment by hue
 - LUTs